 You Are Responsible if You Let an Intoxicated Person Drive Your Car

 Illinois law does hold you responsible if you let an intoxicated person drive a motor vehicle that you own.
 According to statute 625 ILCS 5/6-304.1 , if you knowingly permit your own vehicle to be driven by someone under the influence (other than your spouse or a co-owner of the vehicle), you can be convicted of a Class A misdemeanor, punishable by imprisonment for up to one year and fines of up to $2,500.

 Most adults, at one time or another, have faced the impaired driving issue, either as a driver wondering “Have I drunk too much to drive safely?” or as a passenger questioning “Should I get into a car with this driver who seems intoxicated?”
 When in doubt, you will not go wrong by erring on the side of caution.

-Protect Your Rights with a Skilled Joliet Traffic Violations Defense Attorney
+Protect Your Rights With an Experienced Joliet Criminal Defense Attorney

 Mistakes happen.
 If you or a friend are facing criminal charges as a result of over consumption, do not compound your mistake by trying to go it alone.
 At the Law Offices of Jack L. Zaremba, we will investigate your case thoroughly to develop evidence that could get your charges reduced or even dismissed.
 Contact an experienced Will County DUI defense lawyer at 815-740-4025 for a free and confidential consultation; phone calls are answered 24 hours a day.